nus-cs2030s/2324-s2/docs/10-heap-stack.md

     After taking this unit, students should:

-    - understand when memory are allocated/deallocated from the heap vs. from the stack
+    - understand when memory is allocated/deallocated from the heap and from the stack
     - understand the concept of call stack in JVM